 The poem takes the reader through a series of metaphors that compare the fish to a variety of different images.
 The speaker spends the text trying to make sense of the space she’s in, as well as the spaces the fish exist in.
 The mood is often contemplative and dark.
 It alludes to a collapse in the future and the futility of writing on a “wall of water”.

-‘Aquarium 1’ by Liz Lochead is a four stanza poem that’s separated into uneven stanzas of lines.
+‘Aquarium 1’ by Liz Lochhead is a four stanza poem that’s separated into uneven stanzas of lines.
 They range in length from four lines up to twenty-two.
 The lines are varied in length, some containing only two words, others stretching up to seven.
-Lochead does not make use of a specific pattern of rhyme or rhythm, nor does she utilize traditional capitalization.
+Lochhead does not make use of a specific pattern of rhyme or rhythm, nor does she utilize traditional capitalization.

 Despite the lack of structured rhyme, there are instances of examples of half-rhyme in the text.
 Also known as slant or partial rhyme, half-rhyme is seen through the repetition of assonance or consonance.
 This means that either a vowel or consonant sound is reused within one line or multiple lines of verse.
 For example, “end” and “fronds” in lines four and five.
 Another example can be seen in long “o” in “home” and “close” in lines three and four of the third stanza.

 There are also a few examples of full, or perfect rhyme within the text.
 These are examples, whether inside the lines or at the end, that rhyme completely alone expects within traditional poetry.
 For instance, “ponds” and “fronds” lines two and five of the second stanza.
 Or, “on”and “gone” in lines nine and ten of that same stanza.